dtak/local-independence-public/README.md

 In this story, we have a training dataset (`x` = cars, `y` = cries), that can be classified in two qualitatively different ways (`way 1` = car shape, or whatever the dad is thinking, and `way 2` = the color red).
-These ways will generalize differently on new data, even though they make the same predictions on the training dataset.
-One nice thing about both ways, however, is that they are easy to explain and mentally simulate, which we'll say makes them "interpretable."
+These classifiers will generalize differently on new data, even though they make the same predictions on the training dataset.
+One nice thing about both of them, however, is that they are easy to explain and mentally simulate, which we'll say makes them "interpretable."
 If we could be sure that our training procedure would return a model that exactly matched `way 1` or `way 2`, then even if we got the one